Carolina Dreamin’ - 6 Memories from Charlotte Motor Speedway

 4. Bobby Labonte, 1995

-In the ’95 Coca-Cola 600, Bobby defeated older brother (and fellow Hall of Famer) Terry (2016), assuming the race lead after Ken Schrader lost an engine on Lap 358.
+In the ’95 Coca-Cola 600, Bobby defeated older brother (and fellow Hall of Famer) Terry (Class of 2016), assuming the race lead after Ken Schrader lost an engine on Lap 358.
 Labonte was shocked to see Schrader’s misfortune. “‘Holy cow, this is the biggest freaking race and I’m in first place now,’” he said.
 “And so I went from chasing this dude (Schrader) to, ‘Whoa, I’ve got 8 seconds on my brother.
 I think I just better hold on here.’
 It was awesome … Your first win at the Coke 600.
 Oh, my goodness, the first ever.
 And you’re just like, ‘I cannot believe this is happening.’
 And then to have Terry finish second. … It was so amazing.”

 5. Austin Dillon, 2017